elixir-protobuf/protobuf/README.md

 Note:
 - You should use `YourModule.new` instead of using the struct directly because default values will be set for all fields.
-- Default values will be set by default in `decode`, which can be changed by `:use_default` option.
 - Validation is done in `encode`.
 An error will be raised if the struct is invalid(like type is not matched).

 ### Descriptor support